spotify/styx/README.md

 The Docker image that should be executed.

 #### `schedule[].docker_args` **[string]**
-The arguments passed to the Docker image.
+The list of arguments passed to the Docker container.

 This list should only contain strings.
-These will be passed as the arguments to the Docker container.
 Any occurrences of the `{}` placeholder argument will be replaced with the current partition date or datehour.
 Note that it must be quoted in the yaml file in order not to be interpreted as an object.

 Example arguments for the supported schedule values:
 ```